apache/paimon/docs/content/primary-key-table/data-distribution.md

 ## Dynamic Bucket

-Configure `'bucket' = '-1'`.
+Default mode for primary key table, or configure `'bucket' = '-1'`.

 The keys that arrive first will fall into the old buckets, and the new keys will fall into the new buckets, the distribution of buckets and keys depends on the order in which the data arrives.
 Paimon maintains an index to determine which key corresponds to which bucket.

 Paimon will automatically expand the number of buckets.